buanzo/hume/README.md

 The MSG might not end up being graphed... :P but Grafana for instance supports Text panels.
 It might be nice to be able to design a Hume Tasks dashboard.

+* mailx drop-in replacement

+unattended-upgrades and other packages send mail notifications using mailx.
+Write a hume-mailx that can be used as alternative.

 # Components